puppetlabs/puppetserver/documentation/ssl_server_certificate_change_and_virtual_ips.markdown

 Puppet master will not.

-For the case that a load balancer is sitting between the Puppet master and PuppetDB instances, a client connection directed to a server which has no registered session id for the session that the client is trying to resume, the SSL handshake would need to be renegotiated.
+For the case that a load balancer is sitting between the Puppet master and PuppetDB instances and a client connection is directed to a server which has no registered session id for the session that the client is trying to resume, the SSL handshake would need to be renegotiated.
 The JDK, which underlies the Puppet Server master, added a check for uniqueness of the server certificate